markfinger/js-host/README.md

 You should try to gracefully handle any errors encountered as uncaught errors may cause the host to assume the worst and exit immediately.
 If you encounter an error condition, pass an `Error` object to `cb`, and let the host handle it.
-If you need to execute code that may throw errors, use a try/catch, pass the error to the host, and exit your function.
+If you need to execute code that may throw errors, use a try/catch to pass the error to the host and then exit your function.
 For example:

 ```javascript
 function(data, cb) {